Financial and insurance services industry

 - credit licence

-- Australian Financial Services (AFS) licence
+- Australian Financial Services (AFS) licence.

-Find the licences and permits you need for your business
+Find licences and permits for your business

-Search the Australian Business Licence and Information Service (ABLIS) to find information on the licences you may need.
+Search the Australian Business Licence and Information Service (ABLIS) to find information on the licences and permits you may need.

 The financial and insurance services have specific goods and services tax (GST) measures.
 Know your GST obligations and register with the Australian Taxation Office (ATO) to ensure you can claim your GST credits.